pingforhelp/BCA/Docs/bca Syllabus.md

 Theory Credits: 3 3 hrs/week

-Course Objectives:
-1. Understand the fundamentals of computer programming, Apply structured problem-solving approaches using algorithms, flowcharts, and C programming constructs.
-2. Develop efficient logic using decision-making, loop, and jump control statements.
-3. Utilize derived data types like arrays and strings for modular program design.
-4. Design and implement modular solutions using functions, recursive logic, pointer operations, and dynamic memory management.
-5. Handle complex data structures including structures, unions, and text file operations.

-Course Outcomes, At the End of the Course, The Students will be able to:
-1. Understand basic computing concepts, programming paradigms and write structured C programs.
-2. Apply control flow statements to solve logical and repetitive tasks in C.
-3. Implement arrays and string operations to manage and manipulate data efficiently.
-4. Design modular code using functions, recursion, and appropriate parameter passing.
-5. Utilize pointers and memory operations for effective data handling.
-Demonstrate competence in dynamic memory allocation and text file processing.

 **Unit 1.
 Introduction to computer programming:**
 - Introduction: Types of software, Compiler and interpreter, Concepts of Machine level, Assembly level and high-level programming, Flowcharts and Algorithms.